PrototypeInteractive/isomorphic-react-boilerplate/ReadMe.md

 ```

 This will clean the dist folder, run webpack, and starts a web server that automatically restarts with updated code if any changes are made.
 The react client application will also support Hot Replacement Module (HMR).

+This will clean the dist folder, run webpack in production mode, and start a web server at http://localhost:3000/.

 ### How to build for production (with server)
 ```shell